noor3004/ai_powered_campus_based_virtual_assistant/README.md

 7. Contributing
 Feel free to fork this repo and submit pull requests for improvements or bug fixes.

-8. License
-This project is licensed under the MIT License.

 Developed by Mohammad Noor
 For any questions or feedback, please contact: noormohd2227@gmail.com